Guide to Capital Markets Tribunal Proceedings

 The Tribunal has the discretion to revoke or vary (change) an earlier Tribunal decision.
 That discretion is provided for in section 144.1 of the Ontario Securities Act.
 An adjudicative decision made by the Commission before the implementation of the Tribunal is deemed to be an order of the Tribunal and may be varied or revoked by the Tribunal.

-To request a revocation or change of a Tribunal decision, you must complete and file an Application using the form found in Appendix F of the Rules of Procedure and Forms.
-After you file the Application with the Registrar, you will be provided with the Notice of Hearing.
-You must serve (deliver copies of) the Application and the Notice of Hearing to all parties to the original decision, including Enforcement Staff.
+To request a further decision, revocation or change of a Tribunal decision, you must complete and file an application using the form found in Appendix F of the Rules of Procedure.
+After you file the application with the Registrar, you will be provided with the notice of hearing.
+You must serve (deliver copies of) the application and the notice of hearing to all parties to the original decision, including the Commission.

 Can I appeal a Tribunal decision?